micahbaldonado/arduino_door_decoration/README.md

 ### Circuit Image
 ![Arduino Display Setup](arduino_display_setup.png)

+Note: the IRremote receiver is not featured in the image (I don't have pictures from after I attached it), but it was functional.

 ## How to Use

 1. **Set up the circuit** as shown in the image above.